LibrariesHacked/librarieshacked.github.io/_posts/2021-01-25-funding-ideas.md

 Wider funding has always seemed out of reach.
 Library-related funds (ACE, Carnegie, SLIC, etc) are restricted to library services, at most allowing others to be partners.
 Most Arts Council funds allow individuals to apply, but this is not true for library projects.
 I think this is bad.
 It seems to limit the potential ideas.

 Regardless I've been considering ideas for possible projects.
-Firstly, why not just carry on creating prototype tools and apps (like [Libraries at Home](https://www.librariesathome.co.uk/))?
+Firstly, why not just carry on creating non-funded prototype tools and apps (like [Libraries at Home](https://www.librariesathome.co.uk/))?

 ## Things need money to be good

 Digital services cost money.
-A prototype cannot be widely used by the public or library services.
+A prototype shouldn't be widely used by the public or library services.
 They need investment and professional expertise.

 * **Support**.
 Does everything need 24/7 support?
 No - but problems should be resolved quickly.
 In the worst case scenario with everything broken, is anyone available to sort it out?
 * **Hosting**.
 I run things with a 'Development' pricing tier.
 That means that people can use them, but they may be slow, or the amount of connections may be limited.